 How To Invoke the Treaty

-The executor must oversee the completion of the IRS Form 706-NA.
+The executor must oversee the completion of the IRS Form 706-NA (the nonresident alien estate tax return).
 This is the US estate tax form which must be filled out for executors of non-US citizen residents who die with US assets.
-But (and here’s the key part) the executor must also ensure that attached to the back of the From 706-NA is an IRS Form 8833.
+But (and here’s the key part) the executor must also ensure that attached to the back of the Form 760-NA is an IRS Form 8833.
 This is the IRS form which must be completed to take a treaty position, any treaty position, so it’s a good form to get to know if you are an executor of Canadian estate that holds US assets subject to US estate tax.
 Filling out the IRS Form 706-NA without the Form 8833 could lead to the estate owning significant US estate taxes even though not a dime was owed.

 The key point is: Canadian executors administering US assets in a cross-border estate administration must take pains to properly understand the benefits of the US-Tax Treaty applicable to the estate, and then follow the proper procedure to invoke them.
 The treaty protection does not happen automatically.